Roman Catholic Diocese of Mariana in Corsica: History

 In the earliest history of the diocese, Ferdinando Ughelli reports the existence of a Saint Petreius, Bishop of Mariana and martyr, for whom a shrine was built by a certain Ugo Colonna of Rome, according to the Sacra Corsicae Chronica of Salvatore Vitale.
 Giuseppe Cappelletti points out that Vitale is the only source of the story, but that Ugo Colonna built the Cathedral, which was dedicated to the Assumption of the Virgin Mary, and that San Petreio was a different church.
 He also notes that the Martyrologies do not report the existence of a bishop, a bishop and martyr, or just a martyr named Perseo or Petreio.
-Pius Gams both italicizes the name Perseus and puts it in parenthesis, indicating grave suspicion.
+Pius Gams both italicizes the name Perseus and puts it in parentheses, indicating grave suspicion.

 Ughelli then reports the existence of a Bishop Catanus, Corsicanus episcopus, who attended the Synod of Arles in 314.
 Neither the name nor the diocese of Mariana occurs, however, in the list of those who attended the Synod.